 The barrel shaped body of an iron eater is actually a conduit.
 Through muscle contractions, most of the stone is channeled through the body and expelled out the back.
 Only the most digestible metals and minerals are consumed.
 The rest is simply displaced as a trail of rubble in the beast's wake.

 The magnetic orbs of the iron eater can generate powerful electromagnetic fields, but they are also sensitive to such energies.
-The creature is able to sense diffraction and reflection of the fields when they encounter iron and other ferrous metals and minerals in the rock.
-This magnetic echolocation is similar to the way bats navigate with sound.
+The creature is able to sense diffraction and reflection of the magnetic fields when they encounter iron and other ferrous metals and minerals in the rock.
+The creature can also sense the reflection of its sonic vibrations.
+This combined magnetic and sonic sensitivity is a form of echolocation, similar to the way bats navigate with sound.